wb-driver/DRIVER2.0/web-installation.md

 ![Environment](images/InstallationEnvironment.png)

+This command will create .env file which contains the keys and values required to run DRIVER2.0

 In the project directory(/var/www/driver_new_tech/) as a superuser, execute steps below:

     sudo docker-compose up -d

 ![docker-compose](images/Installation_DockerCompose_1.png)

 ![docker-compose](images/Installation_DockerCompose_2.png)

+The command should install the necessary packages and shall start all the docker container. i.e driver-new-tech, database, windshaft, driver-celery, redis-server.

 **Review the containers using below command**